paulhibbitts/test-docsify-this/docs/README.md

 If the source images are of different sizes, whitespace (padding) will be added to the sides or top/bottom to fill the space rather than cropping images.

-Change the number of columns with the optional **image-grid-columns** parameter (default is 3), for example:
+Change the number of columns (default is 3) with the optional **image-grid-columns** parameter, for example:
 https://preview-v2.docsify-this.net?basePath=https://raw.githubusercontent.com/paulhibbitts/Markdown-File-Tests/main&homepage=image-grid.md&image-grid-columns=4

 To accomodate a larger number of columns, the optional **image-grid-minWidth** parameter (default is 200px) can be adjusted, for example: